ChordPro/chordpro/docs/content/ChordPro_Needs_Help.md

 Is a 32-bit version needed?

-### MacOS
+### macOS

-Currently we provide a basic installer package (dmg) for 64-bit MacOS 10.15.
-It is reported to work on some older and newer versions as well.
-The MacOS GUI version of ChordPro is, however, crippled by MacOS constraints that we do not know how to handle.
-If you are a MacOS application developer, or maybe you know one, please get involved.
+Currently we provide an installer package (dmg) for macOS 10.15 and higher.
+There are separate versions for the *Intel* and *Apple Silicon* architecture.

+While working fine; the applications are not *notarised* by a developer with an *Apple Developer certificate*.
+This prevents a simple ‘drag and drop’ of the application because of the macOS security policy.

+If you are a developer with an certificate; it would be great if you can help us delivering a better experience!

 ## Donations